dailyraisin/safekeep/README.md

 Sep 25 15:55 incomplete-back-2015-09-25.15-55-48
 Sep 25 15:56 incomplete-back-2015-09-25.15-56-20
 ```
-Each time inkwell is run, a timestamped backup is made with the convention `back-YYYY-MM-DD.HH-mm-ss`, as well as a link called `current ->` which points to the latest backup.
+Each time safekeep is run, a timestamped backup is made with the convention `back-YYYY-MM-DD.HH-mm-ss`, as well as a link called `current ->` which points to the latest backup.

 Any changes made to `<source>` are fully backed up!
-Otherwise `inkwell` knows not make full copies of unchanged files.
+Otherwise `safekeep` knows not make full copies of unchanged files.